fbalouch/vaccineID/README.md

    - In the list of APIs, select the API `vaccine-id-api`.
    - In the **Delegated permissions** section, select the **Patients.Admin** in the list.
 Use the search box if necessary.
    - Click **Add permissions** button at the bottom.
+7. Optionally, click **Grant admin consent for...** to pre-grant users in your directory to use the app.
+Otherwise this consent will be needed on first login to app.

 ## Deploy